skimran-coder/Share_Modal/README.md

 # Share Modal Project

 This Share Modal project is a simple web application that allows users to share a user's profile on social media platforms.
-It provides a user-friendly interface with options to follow the user and share their profile on platforms like Facebook, Twitter, Instagram, WhatsApp, and Telegram.
+It provides a user-friendly interface with options to follow the user and share their profile on platforms like Facebook, Twitter, Instagram, LinkedIn, and Threads.

 ![Share Modal Screenshot](images/screenshot_1.png)
 ![Share Modal Screenshot](images/screenshot_2.png)